- Green Digital Charter

 The GuiDanCe project is working closely with the signatory cities to look at these challenges and shape its future activities accordingly.

-On-site trainings and online webinars are being planned throughout 2016 and 2017, reflecting the challenges faced by the signatory cities.
-Work shadowing events will pair up cities that face similar challenges, but are at different stages of implementation.
+On-site trainings and online webinars were held throughout 2016, 2017 and early 2018, reflecting the challenges faced by the signatory cities.
+Work shadowing events paired up cities that face similar challenges, but are at different stages of implementation.

 Our past webinars: